 Additional Completion Requirements:

-- Completion of at least four years of prescribed study, of which at least 25% of coursework being earned at Life University.
+1. Completion of at least four years of prescribed study, of which the last year must be in residence at Life University, with at least 25% of coursework being earned at Life University.